Who is the Wildcard act on Britain's Got Talent?

 Simon Cowell confirmed the Wildcard would be back for 2018.
 Here's what we know so far...

-It’s been confirmed that Britain’s Got Talent will have a Wildcard act this year.
+It’s been confirmed that Britain’s Got Talent will have a Wildcard act this year – but will there actually be two Wildcards?

+On Thursday night’s BGT semi-final, presenter Declan Donnelly explained that “after tomorrow night’s show you guys [the judges] are going to get together and choose a Wildcard that will make it into the show on Sunday.”

-Speaking on BGT, judge Simon Cowell said: “There will a million percent be a Wildcard.
+Speaking on Britain’s Got Talent earlier in the week, judge Simon Cowell said: “There will a million percent be a Wildcard.
 We’ll see what happens but there will 100% be a Wildcard.”

 He then seemed to hint that the act could be B-Positive choir, saying that he would do “everything in my power” to make sure the singers made it through after they missed out on a place in the BGT final.